 TREK Kasibu: New Trails and New Faith

-When we started TRails to Empower Kids or TREK in 2007, there were only fifteen mountaineers who went to Sitio Saybuan in Itogon, Benguet.
-Now, the number of our volunteers multiplied by tenfold and along with it were the amount of donations we are able to gather.
+When we started TRails to Empower Kids or TREK in 2007, we were only fifteen mountaineers who went to Sitio Saybuan in Itogon, Benguet.
+Now, the number of our volunteers has multiplied tenfold, along with the amount of donations we have been able to provide to our beneficiaries.

-We took a five-hour bus ride from Manila to Barangay Antutot in Kasibu, Nueva Vizcaya, then another 30 minutes jeep ride to the jump off point.
+We took a five-hour bus ride from Manila to Barangay Antutot in Kasibu, Nueva Vizcaya, followed by a 30-minute jeepney ride to the jump-off point.
 Some participants opted to start their trek from Barangay Antutot.
-From the jump-off point, it was another two and a half-hour trek to the school.
+From the jump-off point, it was another two-and-a-half-hour trek to the school.

 Our destination

-Students and their parents met us at the jump-off point.
-They were there to help us carry the donations.
-That was part of the counterpart we requested from the school.
-A week ago, the parents also started building the school's water supply system and comfort room from the construction materials donated by the donors of TREK.
+Students and their parents met us at the jump-off point, ready to assist in carrying the donations.
+This was part of the counterpart we requested from the school.
+A week ago, the parents had also begun constructing the school's water supply system and comfort room using the construction materials donated by TREK's generous supporters.

 Unloading the boxes